 For the filling (chocolate crème pâtissière) :

-In a mixing bowl, combine the sugar with the whole eggs.
+In a mixing bowl, combine the sugar with the egg yolks.
 Beat the preparation in your mixer with the whisk attachment (you can also do this by hand with a whisk) until it about twice its original volume and becomes fluffy and looks a bit a whiter.
 Add the Maizena (corn starch) and continue mixing until it is completely incorporated.

 In a saucepan, bring the milk and the cut vanilla pod to a boil.

 When the milk starts boiling, pour it in two batches (first time add about a cup, and second time add the rest) over the egg mix, stirring constantly with a whisk.

 Transfer the preparation back into the saucepan used to boil the milk and cook over medium heat for 3 minutes, stirring constantly.
 Make sure that the cream does not stick to the bottom of the pan.
 Once the cream starts to thicken, count 30 seconds and remove it from the hob.
 You know it is ready if you quickly swirl the mix in a circle with your spatula, remove your spatula, and the cream stops spinning immediately.
 If it keeps spinning, then it needs a bit more cooking.

 Transfer the preparation into the stand mixer bowl and beat at low speed.
 Either add the dark chocolate straight to the still hot cream (it will melt easily) or melt it separately and add to the cream.
 When the chocolate is fully incorporated, pour the mix into a tray lined with cling film.
 Cover the surface of the cream with cling film whilst trying to remove as many air bubbles as possible (the cling film should be in direct contact with the cream to avoid the formation of a crust).
 Let the mix cool in the fridge and whisk again before use (so that it’s softer).